logdna/logdna-agent-v2/docs/LINUX.md

     -t, --tags <tags>...
             List of tags metadata to attach to lines forwarded from this agent [env: LOGDNA_TAGS=] --use-compression <use-compression>
-            Whether to compress logs before sending.
+            Determines whether to compress logs before sending.
 Defaults to "true" [env: LOGDNA_USE_COMPRESSION=] --use-k8s-enrichment <use-k8s-enrichment>
             Determines whether the agent should query the K8s API to enrich log lines from other pods ("always" or "never").
 Defaults to "always" [env: LOGDNA_USE_K8S_LOG_ENRICHMENT=]
         --use-ssl <use-ssl>
-            Whether to use TLS for sending logs.
+            Determines whether to use TLS for sending logs.
 Defaults to "true" [env: LOGDNA_USE_SSL=]
 ```

 [ingestion-key]: https://docs.logdna.com/docs/ingestion-key